nlpub/russe-evaluation/russe/evaluation/README.md

     cd ./russe-evaluation/russe/evaluation
     ```

-4. Calculate similarities for the test.csv file (fill the sim column of the test.csv file).
+4. Calculate similarities for the train.csv file (fill the sim column of the train.csv file).

 5. Run the evaluation:

     ```
+    ./evaluate_test.py train-sample.csv
-    ./evaluate_test.py test-sample.csv
+    ./evaluate_test.py ~/path/to/your/train.csv
     ./evaluate_test.py ~/path/to/your/test.csv
     ```